If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 To learn more about how to pay yourself and what is a reasonable amount, check out this article.

 How To Price Your Decorative Pillows

-One of the most challenging and critical pieces to starting your decorative pillow business is determining how much to charge for your decorative pillows.
+One of the most challenging aspects to starting a decorative pillow business is determining how much to charge for your decorative pillows.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.